- Latin America

 Please explain the cultural aspects, public transportation, nightlife, social activities, food, expat community, dating scene, travel opportunities, etc...

-I absolutely love living in Alicante!
+I absolutely love living and teaching English in Alicante!
 I recently saw that the city was rated one of the cheapest/best places to live in the world.
 The cost of living here is really cheap compared to the United States.
 Since the city is fairly small, I don't even have a car.
 I walk everywhere that I need to go, and if I venture out more than walking distance, the city has a bus system, a tram, train station, and airport close by.

 My favorite part of the city is that I live walking distance from the beach.
 I'm able to go running on the beach with my dog every morning (such an amazing lifestyle!).
 The weather is almost always sunny here and enjoyable which is nice because I walk everywhere.
 During the summer, since this city is a common vacation spot, there are always a lot of people out in the bars from all over the world.
 I have made friends from many different counties that speak many different languages!